-In consideration of the Group's going concern the Company's priorities over 2022 is as follows:
+In consideration of the Group's going concern the Company's priorities over 2023 is as follows:

-- The forecast for 2022 regarding silver production is approximately 1.6 to 2 million ounces, higher than 2021 actuals due to more silver ore expected to be mined and processed compared to prior period.
-This forecast was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets. - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - Continue with the exploration program, drilling the two flanks on Vertikalny pit and the Mangazeisky North infill drilling; - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.
+- Seek a Russian bank or financial institution capable of refinancing the current shareholder debt facility and providing the additional financing required to complete construction of the new flotation facility and allow for the underground mining at Vertikalny; and/or - Seek a prospective joint-partner or financer or buyer for the Vertikalny Mine and the Mangazeisky Project assets. - The budget for 2023 regarding silver production is approximately 602,000 ounces and 1,233 tonnes of lead (equivalent 121,290 silver Oz).
+This budget was made considering existing mining plan that is based on resource model, productivity and utilization of existing mining assets - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.